jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 # Campus Club Manager — Class 2 (Completed)

-Break room, 9:12 AM.
+Morning Standup, 9:12 AM.

-- Garrett: Morning, Codi!
-I just want to see a couple of pretend clubs on the page.
-What does this even look like?
+- Garrett: Status?
-- Codi: Nice and doable.
-In bootcamp we used arrays and little math helpers to keep numbers honest.
-I’ll seed a tiny `clubs` list, compute seats left and percent full, and render cards from that.
-I’ll clear the container each time so nothing duplicates.
+- Codi: Done: the first page is up and neat.
+Today: I’ll add a couple of pretend clubs and show them on the page.
+Bootcamp taught me to keep numbers honest and keep the page in sync with the info we have, so I’ll do that in a simple way.
+Blockers: none.
-- Garrett: Love it—thanks!
+- Garrett: Sounds good—let’s make it feel alive.

 ## Codi’s requirements (from our chat)